Sikate tamaa//Said Ahmed Mohamed

 Among legends and icons we so fondly embrace

-Though she be old, a rough relic of some distinct gone-by culture of the past
+Though she be old, a rough relic of some distinct gone-by

 Her gift to us all is carved in her extravagance to the last.